Auckland Hebrew Congregation

-The Auckland Hebrew Congregation is a Modern Orthodox Jewish congregation and synagogue, located at 514 Remuera Road in Remuera, a suburb of Auckland, on the North Island of New Zealand.
-The congregation previously occupied University House as the Princes Street Synagogue from 1885 before relocating to a larger building on Greys Avenue in 1968.
+The Auckland Hebrew Congregation is a Modern Orthodox Jewish congregation and synagogue, located at 514 Remuera Road in Remuera, a suburb of Auckland, in the North Island of New Zealand.
+The congregation was previously located at University House as the Princes Street Synagogue from 1885 before relocating to a larger building on Greys Avenue in 1968.
 The congregation moved to its current location in 2022, having purchased the former campus of the Saint Kentigern Girls' School on Remuera Road.
 The synagogue serves around 500 local families.

 History

 Princes Street

 The original synagogue building on Princes Street was designed and built by Edward Bartley in 1884–1885 in a Romanesque Revival style, incorporating Gothic Revival and Moorish Revival design elements.
 The foundation stone was laid by David Nathan (1816–1886), an early Jewish settler and founder of the L. D. Nathan chain of stores, and the synagogue opened on 9 November 1885.
 The building could seat 375 people.
 It was built on the site of an earlier military guardhouse associated with Albert Barracks.
 The construction of the synagogue was a statement by the Jewish community in Auckland of their status and their acceptance in the local community.
 The building has a Category I listing with the New Zealand Historic Places Trust.

 In 1968, the congregation moved to a new synagogue on Greys Avenue.
 Following the deconsecration, ownership of the Princes Street property reverted to Auckland City Council as part of the Albert Park Reserve.
 It subsequently served as a branch of the National Bank of New Zealand, restored by the bank in 1989, preserving the stained glass windows as well as the Romanesque and Eastern decorative motifs.
 The building currently serves as the office for the University of Auckland's alumni relations and development department.